Some

 as Truth?

-the contrary, even the inspired but unregenerate prophet Balaam was
+even the inspired but unregenerate prophet Balaam was compelled

 despite the strongest temptation to compromise.
 (Nu